ProEcho1/DMANet/README.md

-# DMANet: A Dynamic Multiscale Anti-Aliasing Network for Time Series Forecasting
+<h1 align="center"> DMANet: A Dynamic Multiscale Anti-Aliasing Network for Time Series Forecasting </h1>

 This code is a PyTorch implementation of our paper **"DMANet: A Dynamic Multiscale Anti-Aliasing Network for Time Series Forecasting"**.